 Hepatitis B immunisation recommended.

-This unit examines the physiological response to exercise, the physiological adaptations to exercise training and the regulation of exercise performance.
-Topics covered in this unit include respiratory, cardiac and muscle physiology, the role of the central nervous system in exercise, mechanisms of fatigue (central and peripheral), acid base balance, thermoregulation and endocrine function.
-This unit also provides an introduction to sports nutrition and ergogenic aids
+This unit examines the physiological responses to exercise, the physiological adaptations to exercise training and the regulation of exercise performance.
+Topics covered in this unit include respiratory, cardiac and muscle physiology, the role of the central nervous system in exercise, mechanisms of fatigue (central and peripheral), acid base balance, thermoregulation endocrine function, whilst providing an introduction to ergogenic aids.

 |Unit name||Exercise Physiology|